SoftwareAG/c8y-docs/content/event-language/data-model-bundle/special-streams.md

 ### SendPush

-This stream enables the possibility to send push notifications from Cumulocity via the Telekom push service to mobile applications.
+This stream enables the possibility to send push notifications from Cumulocity IoT via the Telekom push service to mobile applications.

 |Parameter|Data type|Description|Mandatory|
 |:--|:----------|:-------------|:----------|